 MedStar Health is a not-for-profit health system dedicated to caring for people in Maryland and the Washington, D.C., region, while advancing the practice of medicine through education, innovation and research.
 MedStar’s 30,000 associates, 6,000 affiliated physicians, 10 hospitals, ambulatory care and urgent care centers, and the MedStar Health Research Institute are recognized regionally and nationally for excellence in medical care.
 As the medical education and clinical partner of Georgetown University, MedStar trains more than 1,100 medical residents annually.
 MedStar Health’s patient-first philosophy combines care, compassion and clinical excellence with an emphasis on customer service.
 For more information, visit MedStarHealth.org.

 About MedStar Sports Medicine

 MedStar Sports Medicine is one of the premier sports medicine programs in the country.
 Over the past 30 years, MedStar Sports Medicine has grown to include more than 60 physicians, 40 certified athletic trainers and a network of therapists, nutritionists, and support staff at MedStar Health’s ten hospitals and diversified services.
 Focused on patient care, education, research and team relationships, this network of medical professionals is dedicated to enhancing the health and performance of all active people.
-More than 40 sports organizations, including the Baltimore Ravens, Baltimore Orioles, Washington Capitals, Washington Wizards, DC United, and US Lacrosse, have chosen MedStar Sports Medicine as their official sports medicine team.
+More than 40 sports organizations, including the Baltimore Ravens, Baltimore Orioles, Washington Capitals, Washington Wizards, and US Lacrosse, have chosen MedStar Sports Medicine as their official sports medicine team.
 Visit us at MedStarSportsMed.org, or call 888-44-SPORT (888-447-7678).

 Back to Top